EntropyQuality/galactic-glow/README.md

 1. Open the Extensions sidebar in VSCode. `View → Extensions`.
 2. Search for `Galactic Glow`, and install it.
 3. After installation, select the theme by navigating to `File → Preferences → Color Theme → Galactic Glow`.

+### 🌌 Quick Theme Change in VSCode 🎹

+To enhance your coding experience with Galactic Glow, follow these easy steps:

+1. **Open Command Palette**: Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to bring up the Command Palette.

+2. **Choose Theme**: Type `Preferences: Color Theme` and hit `Enter`.
+This action will take you directly to the theme selection menu.

+3. **Select Galactic Glow**: Scroll through the list or type the name of your desired Galactic Glow theme (like Darth Invader or Luke Skywriter) and press `Enter` to apply it and immerse yourself in the galactic ambiance.

+### 🕹️ Quick Shortcut

+For an even quicker theme change:
+- Press `Ctrl + K`, then `Ctrl + T`.
+- This key combination instantly opens the theme selection menu.
+Choose your desired Galactic Glow theme from the dropdown and enjoy the transformation of your VSCode environment.

 ## Recommended Font: JetBrains Mono ✍️